Top 12 Attractions in Miri (2024)

 When you arrive at this temple, prepare to be blown away by the elegant entrance and two-tiered orange roof alongside the intricate dragons adorning the exterior.
 If you wish to purchase religious accessories, you can get them here, as they are sold inside.

 When you visit the Miri Handicraft Centre, you will realise how this small centre along Jalan Brooke has made a name for itself as a popular attraction for locals and tourists alike.
 The traditional handmade products here truly highlight the craftsmanship of the “Dayak” people in Sarawak, particularly the textiles or handbags.
-With so many things to see and buy here, this centre is one of the best Miri attractions for anyone wishing to experience Sarawak’s vibrant culture.
+With so many things to see and buy here, this centre is one of the best attractions in Miri for anyone wishing to experience Sarawak’s vibrant culture.

-Another one of the many Miri attractions you should visit is the Miri City Fan Recreation Park.
+Another one of the many attractions in Miri you should visit is the Miri City Fan Recreation Park.
 This fan-shaped urban park has many facilities, such as thematic gardens in the form of a botanical garden and an Islamic garden, perfect for strolling, jogging or simply relaxing.
 Not only that, but this urban park is also home to Miri City Library and a public swimming pool.

 If you need time away, you can visit the Miri City Library, where you can enjoy many ongoing activities, from reading events to live performances by musicians.